 4. Obsessive Thoughts Concerning Sex, Religion, & Violence

-These obsessions could include:
+Sexual obsessions in OCD could include:

 - Intrusive pedophilia or rape obsessions leading to an avoidance going to public places out of fear there may be children present